CrossRef/demo-django-project/README.md

 - Django REST API based response.
 - Swagger schema

+First time, and if you change dependencies or Dockerfile:

+    `docker-compose build`

 To test:

-    `docker-compose run --service-ports dev /code/manage.py test`
+    `docker-compose run dev /code/manage.py test`

-To run:

-    `docker-compose build`

-(Run this again if you change your dependencies or Dockerfile)

 To run development: